Camping in the Canadian Rockies

 National Park Campgrounds

-Sites at most national park campgrounds can be reserved through the Parks Canada Campground Reservation Service (877/737-3783, www.pccamping.ca) starting in mid-January, and it’s strongly recommended that you do reserve if you require electrical hookups or want to stay at one of the more popular campgrounds, such as Two Jack Lakeside.
-Some national park campgrounds are first-come, first-served, including all campgrounds along the Icefields parkway and those in Yoho National Park.
-You will need to arrive early to ensure a spot, especially at Waterfowl Lakes (Banff National Park) and Kicking Horse Campground (Yoho National Park).
+Sites at most national park campgrounds can be reserved through Parks Canada Reservations (877/737-3783, www.reservation.pc.gc.ca) starting early in the year (check the website for opening dates), and it’s strongly recommended that you do reserve if you require electrical hookups or want to stay at one of the more popular campgrounds, such as Two Jack Lakeside.
+Some national park campgrounds are first-come, first-served, including most campgrounds along the Icefields Parkway.
+You will need to arrive early to ensure a spot, especially at Waterfowl Lakes (Banff National Park) and Mount Kerkeslin Campground (Jasper National Park).
 The official checkout time is 11am, so if you don’t have a reservation plan on arriving at your campground of choice earlier in the day than this to ensure getting a site.

 Backcountry Camping